workon3d/tws_sdk_windows/TWS_SDK_CS/PaaS/readme.md

 ### Tips for the case when you want to use Front-end UI
 According to your user scenario, you may want to create a quote with the desired parts and redirect the front-web page for user to do the remaining procedure there.
 In this case, you need the specific URLs to show 1) account creation page or 2) quote detail page.

-To get these URLs, you can use PaaS as well.
+To get these URLs, we are recommending to use PaaS, because the front-end URL can be changed without any notice.

 http://paas-staging.dddws.com/#/Apps